 Classical music isn't the first thing that most people associate with Ireland.

 Composer, pianist and performer Mícheál Ó Súilleabháin is credited with mixing traditional Irish music successfully with classical and jazz arrangements.
 He also founded the Irish World Academy of Music and Dance at the University of Limerick.
 Not a bad little resumé!

 Sadly, Ó Súilleabháin passed away in 2018.
 Here's a virtuoso performance of his with the RTÉ Concert Orchestra from 2011.

 Anúna - Siúil A Rúin - 2012

-Similarly leaning towards the classic side of Irish traditional music, Anúna are a vocal ensemble with a huge repertoire of both choral and more conventional traditional songs.
+Again, leaning towards the classic side of Irish traditional music, Anúna are a vocal ensemble with a huge repertoire.
+Their output covers both choral and more conventional traditional songs.

-Siúil A Rúin (translation: Walk My Love) is a folk classic, having been previously recorded by Clannad as well as other artists.
+Siúil A Rúin (translation: Walk My Love) is a stone-cold Irish folk classic, having been previously recorded by the legendary Clannad, as well as other artists.